(Post updated Jan 2020)

-For me, one way to keep from being overwhelmed—and to make sure the work hangs together well—is to select a limited collection of pigment combinations that I use throughout the series.
+One way to keep from being overwhelmed—and to make sure the work hangs together well—is to select a limited collection of pigment combinations to use throughout the series.
 Borrowing a term from fiber artists, I call these my “colorways” for the series.

-Then I got smart and settled down to do some “swatching”.
-Actually playing with the pigments—wet-in-wet, premixed on the palette, dropping color into partially dry washes—seems to be an essential step for me.
-You know how I’m always advising you to “deal with one difficulty at a time”.
+I choose my colorways by “swatching”.
+Actually playing with the pigments—wet-in-wet, premixed on the palette, dropping color into partially dry washes—is an essential step for me.
+You know how I’m always advising you to “deal with one difficulty at a time”?
 Yeah.
 I have to give myself that advice, too.

 (And, of course, the best resource of all—your brushes and paints!
 If you haven’t allowed yourself to just play with color for a while, why not haul out your paints and do a little color exploration of your own!)